Entrance Exams and Proficiency Requirements

 The Supervised Practicum

-Students enroll in the course CM 8120 Supervised Practicum during the spring term of their first or second year.
-Students should have secured positions in a local church setting by no later than the second year of study.
+Students are required to participate in a church music leadership capacity in a congregation, usually in the Dallas/Fort Worth metroplex, for the duration of the Master of Sacred Music program (usually two years).
+Once a position is secured, a supervised practicum committee will be selected in conjunction with the student's field supervisor.
+The sacred music faculty request an evaluation from the student's field supervisor each semester.
+Each semester, all MSM students will enroll for a non-credit course as designated by the Registrar (CM 8021, CM 8022, CM 8023) except for the spring term of either their first or second year when students will enroll in CM 8120 Supervised Practicum.
 The Sacred Music office provides assistance in securing placement in view of each student’s pedagogical and financial needs.
 A professor in the Sacred Music program will serve as a liaison between Perkins and the student’s church so that the student has sufficient support to meet the requirements of the practicum.

-In the second or third year, with the approval of the M.S.M. faculty, the student will present a service of worship in her/his church to complete CM 8120.
-This service becomes the graduate project for the M.S.M. degree and will be given a pass or fail grade by an evaluating M.S.M. faculty member.
+In the final semester of a student's course of study, a sacred music faculty member will observe a rehearsal and meet with the supervisory committee.
+If the rehearsal observation is satisfactory, the student will present a service of worship in her/his church to complete CM 8120.
+Following the service, the faculty member will meet with the supervisory committee for an evaluation.
+If the supervisory committee's evaluation is satisfactory, the service becomes the graduate project for the M.S.M. degree and a final grade (pass/fail) will be assigned by an evaluating M.S.M. faculty member.

 Admission to Candidacy